Common Questions about Counselling

-If I am not fully booked I can generally make an appointment for you within a week for your assessment session.
+If I am not fully booked I can generally make an appointment for you within a week of your assessment session.

 We should then be able to book your next session within 2 weeks of this initial appointment.

 Daytime appointments are generally more easily available than evening appointments.